Sister City Relationship Established 1995

 Want to Know More?

 If you are interested in learning more about Kumasi, follow this page on Facebook.
-Also, sign up for updates and select the topics that interest you most.

 Additional information on Kumasi: